 Why is e-learning becoming so popular?

-Organisations love it because it can save costs (though this doesn’t mean it is cheap, it’s more about value for money), it can offer great flexibility and it can speed up the roll out of training programmes but the learners aren’t always as enthusiastic.
+Organizations love it because it can save costs (though this doesn’t mean it is cheap, it’s more about value for money), it can offer great flexibility and it can speed up the roll-out of training programs but the learners aren’t always as enthusiastic.
 We’re on a mission to change that.
 At Learning Heroes we are designing e-learning with the learner in mind and we are encouraging others to do the same.
 The modern worker expects content to be engaging, match their learning style and be respectful of their time and intelligence which is why we are seeing a big shift towards “Blended Learning”.
 This means using a mix of online resources, such as e-learning, and offline learning, such as traditional face to face training.

 Can you tell us anything about the future of e-learning?